rust-lang/rust/doc/tutorial.md

 optionally write `-> ()`, but usually the return annotation is simply left off, as in `fn main() { ... }`.

-Types can be given names with `type` declarations:
+Types can be given names or aliases with `type` declarations:

 ~~~~
 type MonsterSize = uint;